ssvlabs/ssv/docs/specs/NETWORKING.md

 The peer scoring in `SSV.Network` consists of the following types of scorers:

 - [Connection Scoring](#connection-scoring) - calculated during handshake, affects the peers we connect to
-- [Message Scoring](#message-scoring) - tracks operators behavior w.r.t incoming IBFT messages
+- [Message Scoring](#message-scoring) - tracks operators behavior w.r.t incoming QBFT messages
 - [Pubsub Scoring](#pubsub-scoring) - calculated by libp2p, tracks over gossip tasks and pubsub related metrics

 For more info please refer to the linked sections.